neiljoaquin/ReportPH/README.md

 # ReportPH
 An android application that is used to crowd source crime information

+A sample application that uses ViewModel, LiveData, DataBinding, RetroFit and RxJava.

 *Has not been uploaded to google play since I'm still thinking about how to verify reports e.g. upvote or downvote, or let the authorities upvote or downvote*

 #### Important notes